ViaVersion/Eduard/README.md

 # Eduard
-A Discord bot used to manage the ViaVersion discord server.
+A Discord bot used to manage the ViaVersion Discord server.

 ## Features
 - Print information about a ViaVersion dump url.